 4. Educate Your Team

 Your IT team plays a crucial role in Oracle license management.
-Ensure that they are well-educated about:
+Ensure that they are well-educated about the following:

 - Oracle licensing rules